DjangoGirls/tutorial/en/python_installation/instructions.md

 ----

-If you have any doubts, or if something went wrong and you have no idea what to do next - please ask your coach!
+If you have any doubts, or if something went wrong and you have no idea what to do next, please ask your coach!
 Sometimes things don't go smoothly and it's better to ask for help from someone with more experience.